 Many analysts are calling Mexico the next China, and South America is also positioning for huge growth.

 I graduated from college and began my HVAC career in 2001.
 In 2002, I received training from the Carlyle Compressor division of Carrier out of Syracuse.
 I had no idea that Carrier was closing their Syracuse Plant.
 In 2002, plant closures were a topic for the effected locals and the heads of industry.

 Today, Social Media has changed everything.
 Social Media has made it much easier for people to connect and communicate on topics that the masses would consider niche.
 And, the HVAC contractors are talking!
 I have seen with my own eyes comments such as, “I will not be attending this year’s dealer meeting” from one of Carrier’s Largest Residential Contractors.

 With all that being said, I do not think that even Social Media has the power to cause Carrier any long term negative impact based on this one decision.

 Carrier is just one component of a massive multi-layered, multi-billion dollar corporation.
 These corporations are ran by very smart people, and they always have profits in mind.
 I have no doubt that people with much more energy and time than I possess, have analyzed the impact of this move.
 Social Media was part of the equation.
 In the end, Carrier decided that this move was best for them, no matter how many times you talk about it on Facebook.
-[Feel free to share and talk about it by clicking this link.]

 I guess that depends on which side of this move you are sitting on.
 As a US citizen, I want the jobs to stay state side.
 As a capitalist, I want Carrier to thrive as a company.
 I’m sure there are still plenty of jobs here in the US that depend on Carrier being healthy.